rnjhnd/news-subscription-observer/README.md

-# Real-time News Subscription Service
+# Real-Time News Subscription Service

 **Background:** You're tasked with designing a real-time news subscription service for a media company.
 The system needs to notify subscribers about breaking news as soon as it's published by the news agency.